Flood Risk Information and Flood Warning

 The Environment Agency issue alerts for properties in a flood risk area when there is a possibility of flooding.

-The Warning areas are shown on this map.
-People living or working in the warning areas can register to receive warnings by phone, text and/or e-mail from the Environment Agency website or by telephone to 0345 988 1188.
+The Warning areas are listed here.
+People living or working in the warning areas can register to receive warnings by phone, text and/or e-mail on gov.uk or by telephone to 0345 988 1188.
 If an Alert is issued it will be shown here or graphically on the Flood Warning Map.

 Preparing for Flood